rhtconsulting/rhc-ose/provisioning/openstack-docker-client/README.md

 groupadd docker
 usermod -a -G docker ${USER}
 systemctl enable docker
-systemctl start docker
+systemctl restart docker
 ```

-Reboot the machine to complete the configurations
+Reboot the machine or log out/log in to reload your environment and complete the configurations.